Kmart Settles FCRA Suit

 While Kmart denied any wrongdoing, they agreed to settle the class action suit that included nearly 65,000 individuals who received a statement of consumer rights following a background check conducted for Kmart employment purposes.

-For more information, contact Alliance Worldwide Investigative Group, Inc.
+For more information, contact Alliance Risk Group.